MarkClinton/pga-score/README.md

     </details>

 - ### Responsive Design
-  - The game is playable on mobile but we reccomend using a bigger screen for the best experience.
+  - The game is playable on mobile but we recommend using a bigger screen for the best experience.

     <details><summary>Responsive Design</summary>